 Every year, Sierra, the national magazine of the Sierra Club, publishes a report on the 20 most sustainable schools in North America.

-The competition to secure a selective spot on this list of Coolest Schools Rankings has grown fierce in the 12 years since the magazine started profiling green best practices among colleges and universities.
+The competition to secure a selective spot on the Sierra Coolest Schools Rankings has grown fierce in the 12 years since the magazine started profiling green best practices among colleges and universities.

 According to Sierra, there were more than 269 total submissions this year.
 The ranking now includes schools from Canada as well as two-year community colleges.